 - How well they present themselves on social media.

 A solid structure and refined process are significant indicators of success in the recruiting and staffing world.
 You need a headhunter who is poised to deliver consistent and reliable results that can only be achieved by having solid and documented practices in place.
 When evaluating the recruiting agencies in your area, it’s vital to assess each company’s processes, values, and small business recruiting strategies.
-This way, you understand where they stand and how they align with the vision, values, and strategies of your company.
+This way, you understand where they stand and how they align with your company’s vision, values, and strategies.

 To determine the quality of your recruiter’s processes, you’ll need to understand: